 It’s also a great spot to find some of Japan’s other alcoholic exports – try the awamori, a spirit from the southern islands of Okinawa, or shochu (which, like sake, can be made with rice but is distilled rather than brewed).
 And naturally, that’s bolstered by a line-up of Japanese whiskies, gins and beers.

-Every Saturday, they run tours of the brewery where they’ll walk you through each stage of the process, then finish up with a little guided tasting.
+Every Saturday, the Kanpai team run tours of the brewery where they’ll walk you through each stage of the process, then finish up with a little guided tasting.
 But if you really want to roll your sleeves up and get involved, you can book a whole brewing day for you and up to four friends, where you’ll get hands-on experience of the process, and all the materials you need to create your own mini-batch at home.

 Cheers to that.

 NOTE: Kanpai’s taproom is open Wed-Thurs 5-10pm, Fri 5-11pm, Sat 12-11pm and Sun 12-7pm.
 There are no bookings for the taproom, so just turn up.
 You can find out more about booking their tours and brewing experiences HERE.

 Kanpai | Unit 2A.2 Copeland Park, 133 Copeland Road, Peckham, London SE15 3SN